ericsotack/go-ping/README.md

 # go-ping
-Basic implementation of ping utility in Go.
+Basic implementation of the ping utility in Go.